Applicants may update the gender marker on a Kansas license or ID using a court ordered gender change OR a medical declaration.

 - A letter on official letterhead from a licensed physician stating that the applicant has undergone appropriate clinical treatment or that the physician has re-evaluated the applicant and determined that gender reclassification based on physical criteria is appropriate.

-- If you have a court order recognizing your gender, you can show the court order instead of the medical declaration.
+- Court Order recognizing gender.
+If you have a court order recognizing your gender, you can show the court order instead of the medical declaration.
 This is typically applicable to people who obtained a court order outside of Kansas.
 Bring an original or file stamped photocopy of the court ordered gender change;

 - A photocopy of the applicant's current Kansas driver's license or identification card.